 - "And the RX450h's continuously variable transmission, while blending gas-engine and electric motor functions seamlessly, completely disconnects right-foot inputs from forward motion." -- Car and Driver (2013)

 - "RX450h also has impressive thrust and outstanding passing punch.
 Its CVT transmission is responsive.
 The well-integrated hybrid/electric powertrain exhibits very little of the surging and bogging typical of hybrid vehicles." -- Consumer Guide (2012)

 Handling and Braking

-- "Even when driven briskly through turns, this Lexus hybrid remains composed and secure, though it's not as sporty as many diesel-powered luxury crossover SUVs." -- Edmunds
+- "Through turns, this Lexus hybrid remains composed and secure, though it's not as sporty as many diesel-powered luxury crossover SUVs, and the steering can feel overly heavy." -- Edmunds

 - "Agile handling is not the RX's forte, but both RX 350 and 450h are competent enough on twisty roads.
-They exhibit moderate cornering lean but secure grip.
-The Sports Package provides slightly sharper moves.
-Brakes are strong, with a smooth, progressive pedal feel." -- Consumer Guide (2012)
+They exhibit moderate cornering lean but secure grip." -- Consumer Guide (2012)

 Next Steps: Lexus RX Hybrid

 - View the best prices for the 2015 Lexus RX Hybrid

 - Calculate monthly payment and apply for a loan

 - See what others paid for the 2015 Lexus RX Hybrid

 - Search used Lexus RX Hybrid for sale (10,383 listings)